pa-digital/dft-dtro-api-docs/docs/data-model-user-guide/_sources/a_tour_of_the_data_model.rst.txt

 The polygon object has one mandatory attribute:

 * The ``polygon`` attribute defines a coordinate-polygon that represents the extent of the road subject to the TRO regulation.
 The mandatory 'polygon' attribute is a free text field holding the WKT-coded representation of vertices forming a polygon.
 By default, two coordinate values per vertex are used, however and optional third attribute can be defined in instances where the vertical separation of roads and regulations need to be defined.
+For the ``polygo`` attribute, only the use of WKT ``POLYGON`` and ``MULTIPOLYGON`` are permitted.

 :numref:`fig28` provides the UML class representation of the ``directedLinear`` object.